dad98253/swagmac/README.md

 .

+The type 7 input option is used to set the username and password data sent when connecting to a switch via telnet (type 8).
+The "input file" field is used for the username and the "output file" field is used to specify the password.
+The default username and password are blank.
+If you are connecting to multiple switches with different passwords, each type 8 option should be proceeded with a new type 7.
+If all of your switches share the same username/password, then this option only needs to be specified once (before the first type 8 config line).

+The type 8 input option is used to connect to switches via telnet to download switch information.
+The "input file" field specifies the ip address or hostname of the switch to be contacted.
+The "output file" field specifies where the switch data is to be saved.
+The format of the output file will be compatible with the input file used for type 6 switch processing.
+Thus, to process up-to-date switch information, you would first download fresh switch information to a local file using the type 8 option and follow it with a type 6 option that processes the file created by the type 8 option.
+Presently, the only switches supported by this option are the T-Link managed switches.
+It has been tested with TL-SG2424, TL-SG2216, and T2600G-28TS switches.
+It recognizes two flavors of T-Link commands and the format option field is used to specify which format is expected.
+The format option should be set to 0 for TL-SG2424 and TL-SG2216 switches and set to 1 for T2600G-28TS switches.
+The sequence of commands used by format 0 are : {"username","password","\r","enable","configure","show mac address-table address all","exit","exit","exit"}.
+While the sequence of commands used by format 1 are : {"username","password","enable","configure","show mac address-table vlan 1","exit","exit","exit"}

+General processing of the program:
 The program starts by looking for old MAC data on the MACdata.xml file.
-It then reads each of the files mentioned above looking for MACs that are not yet in its database.
-Finally, it reads the switch data and matches each of the MACs in the switch's cache with the data in the database and outputs all known data for each computer seen by the switch (sorted by switch port number).
+It then reads each line of the config file and processes options mentioned above.
+Options 1-4 look for MACs that are not yet in its database.
+Option 5 loads the oui database used to identify vendors.
+Option 6 reads switch data and matches each of the MACs in the switch's cache with the data in the database and outputs all known data for each computer seen by the switch (sorted by switch port number).
 Before exiting, the program copies all data in its MAC database to MACdataOut.xml.
+A typical order of options in the config file would be 7,8,1,2,3,4,5,6.